 The main consideration when it comes to the choice between diamond and moissanite engagement rings is the cost.

 The price of moissanite jewellery depends on size and quality of the gems.
 While with a diamond you will consider the cut, clarity, colour, and carat weight of the stone.
 Laboratory created diamonds also carry a lower price point than mined diamonds.
 At the end of the day, you will buy moissanite jewellery in the same size and setting as a diamond for a fraction of the price.
+And you could always buy a jewellery tool to keep at home for when you want to clean your jewellery.

 The mining industry has always been fraught with controversy.
 This is mainly due to the heavy pollution and negative environmental impact caused by the required machinery.
 In addition, miners typically receive extremely low salaries, and are expected to operate in dangerous, unstable circumstances.
 For this reason, ethically minded people often go for a more socially responsible option such as lab-created moissanite when choosing their jewellery.